tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 alias with "``tahoe set-alias``", that will override anything in the old ``root_dir.cap`` file.

-The Tahoe-LAFS CLI commands use the same path syntax as ``scp`` and ``rsync`` -- an optional ``ALIAS:`` prefix, followed by the pathname or filename.
-Some commands (like "``tahoe cp``") use the lack of an alias to mean that you want to refer to a local file, instead of something from the Tahoe-LAFS filesystem.
-[TODO] Another way to indicate this is to start the pathname with a dot, slash, or tilde.
+The Tahoe-LAFS CLI commands use a similar path syntax to ``scp`` and ``rsync`` -- an optional ``ALIAS:`` prefix, followed by the pathname or filename.
+Commands that can accept either local paths or paths in the Tahoe-LAFS file store, such as "``tahoe cp``", use the lack of an alias to deduce that you want to refer to a local file.
+On Windows, aliases cannot be a single character, so that it is possible to distinguish a path relative to an alias from a path starting with a local drive specifier.

 When you're dealing a single starting directory, the ``tahoe:`` alias is all you need.
 But when you want to refer to something that isn't yet